-In this context, Total has developed a responsible tax approach based on clear principles of action and rigorous governance rules as set out in its tax policy statement, which was released in 2014 and is available online.
+In this context, Total has developed a responsible tax approach based on clear principles of action and rigorous governance rules as set out in its tax policy statement, which was released online in 2014.

 Since 2017, the Group also files a country-by-country reporting to the French tax authorities.

 In 2019, in accordance with its tax policy, Total entered into the Tax Partnership with the French authorities, upon inception of the program, thus pursuing greater transparency, dialogue and trust.
 In May 2019, Total also endorsed the Responsible Tax Principles developed by the B Team, a non-profit organization bringing together business leaders and representatives of civil society with the aim of promoting a sustainable form of economic and social development.
 This is a new step in the Group’s efforts to promote a global responsible tax environment and encourage best practices.

 As part of the 2019 fiscal year, the consolidated current income taxes amounted to $5,469 million, representing an average tax rate of 34.1%.

 (1) URD 2019 p.421 – 9.3 Report on the payments made to governments